-Many developed economies in Asia have national guidelines in place to manage cancer demands - from diagnosis to treatment and monitoring.
+Many developed economies in Asia have national guidelines in place to manage cancer demands – from diagnosis to treatment and monitoring.
 Hong Kong runs an efficient system with 6% of its Gross Domestic Product (GDP) expenditure on health, evenly split between the public and private sectors.
-Professor Lee also suggests that countries in Asia Pacific should monitor key indicators like incidence and mortality to assess the effectiveness of interventions at a population level.
+Prof Lee also suggests that countries in Asia Pacific should monitor key indicators like incidence and mortality to assess the effectiveness of interventions at a population level.

 “To collect such data, governments need to invest in cancer registries as part of a broader health data system.”

 While easily accessible care exists in many Asian countries, in developing countries it can be a big challenge.
 Across Asia, the financial burden of cancer is heavy, especially in countries with little coverage.